-Mig Dann is a Melbourne-based artist who is undertaking a practice-led PhD in the School of Art, RMIT University, Melbourne.
-Her art practice is multi–disciplinary and autobiographical, exploring and expressing issues of childhood trauma.
+Mig Dann is a Naarm / Melbourne-based artist who completed a practice-led PhD in the School of Art, RMIT University, Melbourne in 2022.
+Her multi–disciplinary practice has an experimental, performance-driven approach, from exploring complex childhood trauma through a critical narrative and feminist lens, to a practice that more generally engages the cultural politics of trauma in order to bring attention to the suffering in local and global communities, from refugees to climate catastrophes.
 Her work is informed by memory and forgetting, absence and presence, feminism, queer culture and decades of lived experience.
 She is particularly interested in how public art can create new and innovative relationships to existing sites.

-In 2016 Mig was commissioned to make a site-responsive work for the Sculpture Walk at Wesenberg Sculpture Park, Mecklenberg, Germany, followed by a one-month residency, where the work on memory originated.
+In 2016 Mig was commissioned to make a site-responsive work for the Sculpture Walk at Wesenberg Sculpture Park, Mecklenberg, Germany, followed by a six-week residency, where the work on memory originated.